If you’re anything like me you end up having the same thing for breakfast most days without realizing you haven’t branched out in months. Lame.

 - Combine almond milk and vinegar in a small mixing bowl and let set for a few minutes to curdle/activate.
 Then add olive oil, agave nectar or maple syrup and whisk.
 Set aside.

-*Nutrition information is a rough estimate for 1 of 6 waffles.
+*Nutrition information is a rough estimate.
 It may fluctuate if you use a different flour blend.

 *These are excellent frozen and toasted up as needed.
 I like to split mine in half and heat them in the toaster.
-Otherwise, you can heat them up in a 400 degree oven until golden brown and warmed through for a similar effect.
+Otherwise, you can heat them up in a 400-degree F (204 C) oven until golden brown and warmed through for a similar effect.